arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/opamp/opamp.md

 ***Caution: When amplifying the voltage of a battery using an operational amplifier, you should be aware of potential risks.
 The amplification process can lead to a high current draw, essentially placing a significant load on the battery, which may result in overheating, damage, or even pose a security risk.
 To mitigate this risk, you may for example add a resistor in series with the battery.***

 A voltage amplifier, as the name suggests, amplifies the voltage.
 A simple 2x amplifier can be built using e.g. two `10k` resistors.
 Connect one resistor between "minus" and GND.
-Then use the second resistor to connect the output and "minus" together. a circuit diagram [can be seen below](#circuit).
+Then use the second resistor to connect the output and "minus" together.
+A circuit diagram [can be seen below](#circuit).
 Any signal input at "plus" will now appear with double the amplitude at the output pin.
 Of course, the input signal and the Arduino board should share the same `GND`.

 ***The amplified output signal should not go above ~4.7 V, otherwise clipping will appear and you can damage the board***